Turbulent Taylor-Couette Flow#

 The flow patterns generated by the Taylor-Couette flow are quite complex.
 The following animation displays the evolution of velocity magnitude on the radial-vertical plane (left) and the Q-criterion iso-contours (right), illustrating the vortical structure as the vortex breaks down and generates smaller structures.

 Using the enstrophy.dat file generated by Lethe, the history of enstrophy can be monitored and compared to the reference values extracted from the case study.
-Assuming that the file is in the same directory as the post-processing scripts, a plot comparing our simulation results to the reference enstrophy data will be generated by using the following command:
+A plot comparing our simulation results to the reference enstrophy data will be generated by using the following command:

 The enstrophy plot features a zoomed section of the enstrophy cascade.
 The following plot shows the history of the enstrophy as measured with the Q2 scheme: